eDNA Monitoring of Ich in the Klamath River

 Salmonid Research, Monitoring, and Evaluation (RM&E)

 Ich is a fresh-water ciliated protozoan parasite native to Eurasia, but now found throughout the world.
-It is believed to be ubiquitous in the Klamath River, however in most sampling years it has been at levels below detection threshold using the techniques described below.
-Ich infections cause damage to the skin and gills of numerous fish species, including salmonids.
-Large-scale outbreaks occur in rivers and lakes when there is a combination of suitable environmental conditions and susceptible fish.
-Suitable river conditions for an ich outbreak are low flows and low turnover rates, congregations of susceptible fish, and presence of the disease organism; ich outbreaks may worsen if water temperatures are elevated.
+Suitable river conditions for an ich outbreak are low flows and low turnover rates, and congregations of susceptible fish; ich outbreaks may worsen if water temperatures are elevated.
 Fish become especially susceptible when they are stressed and in high densities.

-The YTFP proposes to collect water samples from 3 locations on the lower Klamath River.
-These sites will be selected based on their proximity to past ich outbreaks and ease of accessibility.
-Sampling would occur from May through October with water samples collected on a weekly basis using an automated water sampling machine (isco).
-Once collected, water samples will be taken back to our laboratory to be filtered and the filtrate will be frozen and shipped to OSU for analysis.
-We would also conduct 2-3 longitudinal sampling events.
+The YTFP proposes to collect weekly water samples from 3 locations on the lower Klamath River from May through October using an automated water sampling machine (isco).
+Once collected, water samples will be taken back to our laboratory to be filtered, frozen, and shipped to OSU for analysis.
+We will also conduct 2-3 longitudinal sampling events.
 These events would take place over the course of a single day with multiple sampling locations spread out over the entire lower Klamath River.
-Ideally, longitudinal sampling would take place before, during, and after any potential outbreak of ich.
 This sampling strategy assists researchers in identifying any “hot spots” and possible sources of disease epizootics.

 - Basin: Klamath